NEWS – WINTER 2017

-January 31st, February 1, 2nd weekend is CANCELLED.
-Make up will be at the end of the session on March 28, 29, and 30th weekend.
-Test day will be on that weekend.
+CANCELLATION 2017: January 27th, January 28th, and January 29th weekend is CANCELLED.
+Make up will be at the end of the session on March 24, 25, and 26th weekend.
+Testing for all classes will be on the make up weekend.

 OTHER NEWS – We are looking for a new Ice Helper to join our team!
 If your child is at least 14 years old, has a badge 8 with us and would like to apply, please send a letter or resume to email@example.com

 Larry Gazdig has taught skating to these successful hockey players of the NHL.
 Darryl Sittler, Keith & Brent Gretzky, Eric Lindros, Joe Thornton, Brad Marsh, and Brian Smith.
 As well as these former NHL hopefuls, Trevor Allman (former Harvard University Captain) and Matt Weir (assistant coach of the Strathroy Stars Junior B team).
 The speed skating gold medalist Chrisine Nesbitt was also a graduate of the Larry’s Power Plus Skating School.